Our History

 The Honorable Irving R. Brand joined the firm in 1966, after working in the civil division of the Department of Justice, practicing law in Chicago, and serving both as one of the youngest judges in the history of the Minneapolis Municipal Court in 1951 and the first Jewish judge of the Hennepin County District Court in 1955.
 Eventually, the firm changed its name to Maslon Edelman Borman & Brand, LLP.

 Perhaps because of the social circumstances which led to the firm’s founding, our firm has always held a deep commitment to strengthening the community and providing pro bono service to protect both individual rights and the collective rights of the disadvantaged.
-Of particular note:

-• Hy Edelman was an active community member and served as a member of the Board for Mt.
+• Hy Edelman was an active community member and served as a member of the board for Mt.
 Sinai Hospital.
 He proudly supported the cause of equal rights early in his career by serving on then-Mayor Hubert Humphrey's Council on Human Relations, which drafted the first city ordinance prohibiting discrimination on the basis of race, creed, or color.
 Later, another firm partner led the legal battle to desegregate the Minneapolis Fire Department and Minneapolis Public Schools.
-Both cases were undertaken under the auspices of the Minneapolis Chapter of the NAACP.
+Both cases were undertaken under the auspices of the Minneapolis chapter of the NAACP.

 • Marvin Borman was a leading force in the local civic community.
-He served as Chairman for the United Way Campaign and was a member of both the Board and Executive Committee.
-He also served as Chairman of the Board of the Minneapolis Institute of Arts and was both President and Chairman of the Board for Mt.
+He served as chairman for the United Way Campaign and was a member of both the board and executive committee.
+He also served as chairman of the board of the Minneapolis Institute of Arts and was both president and chairman of the board for Mt.
 Sinai Hospital, the University of Minnesota Foundation, Temple Israel, and the Minneapolis Foundation.
 Among many other honors, Marvin received the United Way Distinguished Community Service Award in 1975, and he was the first recipient of both the Cardozo Society's Sidney Barrows Lifetime Commitment Award in 2000 and the Minneapolis Jewish Federation's Amos Deinard Distinguished Community Leader Award in 2001.

-Today, the firm includes more than 90 lawyers who have the experience, depth, and skill to handle a wide range of legal problems.
-Although the firm has matured from its beginnings in the early part of the twentieth century, the character of the firm is still true to the dreams and visions of its founders.
+Today, the firm includes more than 75 lawyers who have the experience, depth, and skill to handle a wide range of legal problems.
+Although the firm has matured from its beginnings in the early part of the 20th century, the character of the firm is still true to the dreams and visions of its founders.
 We are proud of our strong commitment to integrity and excellence in the practice of law as well as service to our community.

 Our firm's founding story is one of humble beginnings, considerable challenges, determination, and dedication—anchored by a profound commitment to Minnesota.
-We take great pride in carrying that legacy forward and celebrated our 60th anniversary by making a five-year $60,000 financial commitment to support AchieveMpls, the strategic nonprofit partner of Minneapolis Public Schools dedicated to closing the achievement gap by preparing inner-city students to meet challenges and accomplish their dreams of college, meaningful work, and a bright future—because helping the next generation succeed is the best investment we can make in our community.
+We take great pride in carrying that legacy forward.
+We celebrated our 60th anniversary by making a five-year $60,000 financial commitment to support AchieveMpls (now Achieve Twin Cities), the strategic nonprofit partner of Minneapolis Public Schools dedicated to closing the achievement gap for inner-city students.